Chat with us

 • (2) when there are numerous dysplastic (atypical) nevi (unusual-looking benign (noncancerous) moles, also known as dysplastic nevi);

-• (3) when the skin is light-colored and heavily freckled due to excessive sun exposure and/or ultraviolet radiation from sunlamps and sunbeds.
+• (3) when the skin is light-coloured and heavily freckled due to excessive sun exposure and/or ultraviolet radiation from sunlamps and sunbeds.

-These persons should see a dermatologist annually, do self-examination with aid of photographs and an observer for the back, at least 6 monthly, and have easy access to a dermatologist.
+These persons should see a dermatologist annually, do self-examination with the aid of photographs and an observer for the back, for at least 6 months, and have easy access to a dermatologist.

 In addition, Computer-vision systems can facilitate early detection of small melanomas and may limit the number of biopsies to rule out melanoma performed on benign lesions.
 The identification and diagnosis of early melanoma will reduce unnecessary operations and may be important in reducing mortality from melanoma and impacting cost savings to the health system